ericasaywhat/Epidemix/reports/final_report.md

 | Path Length  | 2.746     | 2.51                           |
 | Mean Degrees | 43.754    | 43.7                           |

-**Figure 1-2.** Figure 1-2.
-Results using Facebook data from SNAP.
+**Figure 1-2.** Results using Facebook data from SNAP.
 The results under _Holme-Kim_ are our results, while the results under _Holme-Kim Expected_ are what we expect for the Holme-Kim model based on _Think Complexity's_<sup>(2)</sup> results of the Barabási-Albert model of SNAP's Facebook dataset.
 The Holme-Kim model should have a higher clustering value than the Barabási-Albert model.

 Figure 1 displays our implementation result.
 We confirm a higher clustering value for our HK implementation than for _Holme Kim Expected_ which we expect from the results of the BA model.